mcu-tools/mcuboot/docs/design.md

     keys will then be iterated over looking for the matching key, which then will then be used to verify the image contents.

+For low performance MCU's where the validation is a heavy process at boot (~1-2 seconds on a arm-cortex-M0), the `MCUBOOT_VALIDATE_PRIMARY_SLOT_ONCE` could be used.
+This option will cache the validation result as described above into the magic area of the primary slot.
+The next boot, the validation will be skipped if the previous validation was succesfull.
+This option is reducing the security level since if an attacker could modify the contents of the flash after a good image has been validated, the attacker could run his own image without running validation again.
+Enabling this option should be done with care.

 ## [Security](#security)

 As indicated above, the final step of the integrity check is signature